omushpapa/sorter/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD 3-clause "New" or "Revised" License - see the [LICENSE](LICENSE) file for details